free genealogy since 1996

 Businessman Robert Troxel acquired the 58,000-square-foot grocery at 5300 Decatur Road with initial plans for warehousing, but he is reconsidering the best use for the site.
 Stated in the articleFormer Scott’s on Decatur Road sold by Paul Wyche of The Journal Gazette [January 9, 2013].

 - See photos and discussion December 2016, Parade magazine photos on January 9, 2017 and March 17, 2017 discussion on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 1915 West Main

 is a grand 1900 Free Classic home owned by Henry E. Eckart, general manager and secretary-treasurer of the Fred Eckart Packing Co., a mammoth meat-processing company deeply woven into the neighborhood’s history.
 Its plant and stockyards at 1825 W. Main St. – the remaining building lost in a fire in 1998 after changing hands – employed hundreds after the company was founded in 1877 by Henry Eckart’s father, Frederick Eckart, an immigrant from Bavaria, Germany.
 Copied from A house with a history Meatpacker’s mansion draws dad, daughter June 2, 2013 by Rosa Salter Rodriguez of The Journal Gazette newspaper.
 See June 13, 2013 photo for home tour by ARCH ( Architecture and Community Heritage)on Facebook.

 Peter Eckrich, an immigrant from Waldsee, German arrived in America at the age of 17.
 He launched a meat market in 1894 Fort Wayne.
 He created and sold sausage varieties